Thursday, May 2, 2024

 There's a Worm for every letter of the alphabet.
 With so many members, there must be lots of ways to play the deck.
 Well, about that...
 Worm Xex and Yagan form an incredible combo, and are an absolute must.
 Worm Cartaros is a respectable searcher which can be recycled under the right circumstances.
 Worm King and Queen can be summoned with the ridiculous W Nebula Meteorite.
 Worm Zero can be fused with Future Fusion, but its ATK and effects both depend on the number of different Worms used to summon it, and you probably won't be running very many.
 Stepping out of the archetype, Genex Ally Triforce can set a LIGHT monster from your Graveyard every turn.
 The best way to summon it is Genex Ally Birdman, which can also recycle the flip effects of your Worms.

 And there you have it.
-This isn't everything you can play (not by a long shot) and it isn't even all the dumb decks I've cooked up.
+This isn't everything you can play (not by a long shot) and it isn't even all the dumb decks I've cooked up, but it's a start.

 Happy dueling, and don't forget to rev it up!